 Loudoun County is Virginia's westernmost Northern Virginia county and has been the fastest-growing county in the state for most of the past two decades.
 Its population passed 440,000 in 2023 Census estimates.
-The Dulles Technology Corridor along the Route 28 and Route 7 corridors has made Loudoun County the data center capital of the world — it hosts more data center capacity than any other jurisdiction globally — and the associated tech industry employment has driven sustained in-migration from Fairfax County to the east and from other states entirely.
+The Dulles Technology Corridor along the Route 28 and Route 7 corridors hosts more data center capacity than any other jurisdiction globally, and the associated tech industry employment has driven sustained in-migration from Fairfax County and from other states.

-Virginia's independent city structure adds complexity to Northern Virginia searches.
-Loudoun County is a county in the standard sense — Leesburg is an independent city within Loudoun County but is not itself an independent jurisdiction that supersedes the county.
+Virginia's independent city structure adds some complexity here.
+Leesburg is an incorporated town within Loudoun County, not an independent city that supersedes county jurisdiction.
 This is different from Alexandria or Falls Church, which are independent cities that sit outside any county.
-For Loudoun County, the county court handles all matters including Leesburg.
-For the broader Virginia context, see our Virginia people search guide.
+For Loudoun County, the county court handles all matters including Leesburg residents.
+See our Virginia people search guide for the full context on Virginia's independent city structure.

 Key takeaways

-- Loudoun County population exceeded 440,000 (2023 estimate) — fastest-growing Virginia county.
-One of the wealthiest counties in the United States.
+- Loudoun County population exceeded 440,000 (2023 estimate), making it Virginia's fastest-growing county and one of the wealthiest in the United States.

-- Virginia OCIS covers General District Court records statewide; Circuit Court requires a jurisdiction-specific selection — Loudoun County must be selected explicitly.
+- Virginia OCIS covers General District Court records statewide.
+Circuit Court records require selecting Loudoun County specifically from the jurisdiction dropdown.

-- Loudoun County is a county — Leesburg is an incorporated town within the county, not an independent city.
-All court matters route to Loudoun County courts.
+- Leesburg is an incorporated town, not an independent city.
+All Loudoun County court matters route to Loudoun County courts in Leesburg.

 Loudoun County quick facts